-Voices of Value Speak Up: Spotlight Multiple Sclerosis is a patient/consumer education event.
-Join us in Boston where we'll bring together patients, advocates, medical experts and policy leaders to offer a comprehensive look at the treatment access challenges facing patients, the innovation needed for their well-being and survival, and the reforms that would enhance the lives of patients living with arthritis.
+Voices of Value Speak Up: Spotlight Arthritis is a patient education event produced in partnership with Global Healthy Living Foundation and CreakyJoints.org.
+Please join us in Boston where we'll bring together patients, advocates, medical experts and policy leaders to offer a comprehensive look at the treatment access challenges facing arthritis patients, the innovation needed for their well-being and survival, and the reforms that would enhance and hopefully extend their lives.

 Mark you calendar as this event is open to the public and will also be live webcast.
-Please check back in the new year for more information on speakers, patient guests and more.
-We hope to see you there!
+We hope to see you there or join us online!